Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

-|Milton Creek Country Park||3 miles (4.5 km)||A short circular cycle or walk around Milton Creek Country Park near Sittingbourne in Kent.
+|Milton Creek Country Park||3 miles (4.5 km)||A short circular cycle or walk around Milton Creek Country Park in Sittingbourne in Kent.
 The park is set in 128 acres and contains Milton Creek, fishing lakes and a network of well laid out paths.
-The Sittingbourne and Kemsley Light Railway also runs though the Park.
+The heritage Sittingbourne and Kemsley Light Railway also runs though the Park.
 The nearby Kemsley railway station makes for a good access point for the route.
 View Full Details>>|

 |Peene Quarry Country Park||2 miles (4 km)||A short circular walk around Peene Quarry in the North Downs.
-The main attraction here are the spectacular views over Folkestone and the south coast down to Dungeness.
-This is a fairly challenging route with a steep climb but you are rewarded with stunning views.
-The walk begins and ends at car park near the Folkestone White Horse but it's also worth visiting the nearby village of Peene.|
+The main attraction here is the spectacular views over Folkestone and the south coast down to Dungeness.
+View Full Details>>|

 |Pegwell Bay Country Park||2 miles (4 km)||This park is located near Ramsgate and has splendid views over Pegwell Bay and Sandwich Bay.
 In the bay is a large nature reserve, known for its migrating waders and wildfowl.
 A local cycle route runs right through the park so you can take your bike.
 View Full Details>>|

 |Pilgrims Way||133 miles (214 km)||Follow in the footsteps of the pilgrims who followed this ancient track from Winchester in Hampshire, to the shrine of Thomas Becket at Canterbury in Kent.
 View Full Details>>|

 |Ranscombe Farm Country Park||5 miles (7.5 km)||Explore 560 acres of meadows and woodland in this large nature reserve on the slopes of the North Downs in Kent.
 The park is perfect for peaceful walks with a number of rare species of plant including meadow clary, rough mallow and six species of orchid to be seen.
 View Full Details>>|

 |Reculver Country Park||4 miles (6 km)||This country park is located on the Kent coast at Reculver.
 The cliff top views over Herne Bay are fantastic with a wide variety of wildlife and plantlife to see.
 The Reculver Towers are also located in the park.
 They are an important local landmark and are listed as a Scheduled Ancient Monument. |

 The route below is designed for walkers as it takes you along footpaths around the park but there is a cycle route running right through the park.
 View Full Details>>

 |Samphire Hoe Country Park||2 miles (3.5 km)||This coastal country park is located near Dover on the Kent coast.
 The park was created by using chalk marl from the Channel Tunnel excavations.
 There are fabulous views of the stunning Shakespeare Cliff and the Strait of Dover.
 The park is a Nature Reserve with a huge variety of wildlife and a number of nationally rare plant species including the Early Spider Orchid.|